 One way to tell if your skin is dehydrated is to conduct a skin elasticity or skin turgor test.
 Gently pinch a small amount of skin on your face or hands.
 If the skin stays raised and doesn’t snap back quickly, you may be dehydrated.
-At the first signs of dehydration, reach for an oral rehydration solution like DripDrop ORS.

 How Does Skin Get Dehydrated?

 Now you know what dehydrated skin looks like and how it’s linked to dehydration.
 But how does it get dehydrated in the first place?
 There are many ways we become dehydrated.
 Dehydration is caused by excessive sweating, not drinking enough fluids, illnesses, and environmental factors.

 When you sweat, your body secretes sodium and water to the surface of your skin.
 This causes evaporation, which lowers your core body temperature and keeps you cool.
 However, if you don’t continually replace these lost electrolytes and fluids, dehydration can set in.

 This isn’t just something that happens in summer.
 Winter dehydration is a serious risk, and heavy clothing can increase sweating during the cool months.
 Plus, dry air — in wintertime or in summer from air conditioning — can increase the likelihood of dry skin and dehydration.

 You may develop dehydration and dehydrated skin if you get sick and experience vomiting or diarrhea.
 Too much sunlight can also lead to dehydrated skin — especially if you don’t use sunscreen.
 Oftentimes, our skin becomes dehydrated simply because we don’t drink enough fluids and electrolytes.